Webinar

 Read our 5 address validation use cases ebook now

-Resources, Examples and Tutorials
+Resources, examples and tutorials

 Okay, the poor uptime and lackluster documentation of the USPS APIs didn't deter you.
 You aren't worried about the restrictive Terms of Service or Missing-In-Action support either.
 The abundant available alternatives didn't persuade you.
 You still plan to use the USPS API?
 Great!
 At least you are going into this with both eyes open.
 Here are some resources to help you get started:

-Tutorials & Examples:
+Tutorials & examples:

 All the APIs offered by the USPS function similarly.
 We created some quick tutorials to show you how to use the USPS APIs in C#, Python and PHP just to get you started.
 As a fair warning, all the USPS APIs are XML based.
 These are not our words, but they describe our feelings about XML succinctly.